gotson/komga-website/website/docs/contribution.md

     <img src="https://badges.crowdin.net/komga-website/localized.svg" alt="Translation status - documentation"/>
 </a>

 Want to help translate the documentation to your language ?
-You can easily help by using **Crowdin**.
+You can easily help by using [Crowdin](https://crowdin.com/project/komga-website).

-Visit our translation project [here](https://crowdin.com/project/komga-website).

 #### Helpful links
 * [Translators guide](https://support.crowdin.com/for-translators/)